Tuesday, December 21, 2010

 Features: Arches, Rock Fins, Hoodoos and Other Rock Formations

 This is a very fun hike, with amazing desert scenery starting from Devil's Garden trailhead.
 The Devil's Garden Trail, a 7.2 mile trail, contains the largest concentration of significant natural arches in the world.
 The first mile is on well maintained and easy to find trail, that leads to the popular stop in Devil's Garden trail, the Landscape Arch.

 Landscape Arch ( can be seen after 0.9 mile from Devil's Garden trailhead)

 Landscape Arch is the longest natural arch in the world, having a span length of 290 ft, yet having only 6 ft of thickness in its thinnest section.
-After the Landscape Arch, the trail is no longer well defined.
-The fun began when we have to guess where the trail is :) since most sections of the trail are now on rock fins.
+After the Landscape Arch, the trail is no longer well defined, but that's when more fun began! :) It became more fun for us guessing where the trail is :) since most sections of the trail are on rock fins.

 Devil's Garden Trail, Arches National Park

 Some sections of the trail requires some scrambling over rocks, but is rewarded by some of the best views I have seen in my many hikes.